 Always remember to set aside an equal amount of time and safe space for your own mental health and health as you would provide for others.
 Take a holistic approach towards strengthening your physical and mental health.
 Self isolation robs you of opportunities to receive healing and strength from those in your circle or community.

 You do not have to fight your feelings in order to maintain faith in God.
 Rather it is important and impactful for you to bring those feelings and emotions to God to work through them with Him.
 Holding those feelings and emotions inside only ensures the decrease of space that you will have to receive guidance and the blessing of true healing.

 Dr. Brown-Henderson teaches us to remember that we either succeed or learn lessons towards how to succeed in life.
 We should embrace the impact of the lessons learned from your failures in life while working towards not repeating mistakes of the processes that lead towards failed attempts.

 Creating your own structure and regiment of prayer and meditation will be one of your biggest tools to healing from trauma, and to plan your journey towards growth for the future.
 Remember to take the same medicine that you prescribe to others, and to put equal energy into creating the opportunities for your own healing just as you would do others.

 Healing and growth are ongoing, and like everything else in life, it takes planning, practice, and the obtaining of the exterior tools needs to succeed.

-We want to hear from you, Email any questions, comments, or show suggestions at firstname.lastname@example.org
+I want to hear from you, Email any questions, comments, or show suggestions at firstname.lastname@example.org